davidhay25/clinFHIR/content/nhip/front.md

     * The **Extensions** defined for the model.
 Has a link to the definition (a [StructureDefinition](http://hl7.org/fhir/structuredefinition.html))
     * The formal **profile** for the model.
 This describes how the logical model is expressed 'on the wire' as a resource with extensions.
     * **Examples** of conformant resources that represent this model.
 Each resource has the Json, XML and tree representation
-    * A **Server Interaction** tab that describes the details of the API for this resource.
+    * A **Server API** tab that describes the details of the API for this resource.
 It is derived from the [CapabilityStatement]() for the HPI as a whole, and contains the supported operations (read / write), search parameters and _includes
 * The **Terminology** tab provides background reading on the use of Termnology in FHIR and the specific resources used by this guide.
 * **Example Queries** are provided to demonstrate how to interact with the API, and there is a query builder that can be used to assemble specific queries and execute them against the sample database.
 Samples are held in a generic FHIR server (provided by the [HAPI](https://hapifhir.io/) project).
 * **Downloads** allow all of the FHIR aritfacts to be downloaded.
 It is not yet fully populated.